 If the tracking function is active a SPOT regularly sends its position via satellite.
-Thus we know where the athletes are and so does everybody back home.
-Friends and family can follow the MYAU participants.
-The link to the map will be placed in a prominent position on our website.
+Thus we know where you are and so do friends and family back home.
+During the race a link to the map will be placed in a prominent position on our website.

-In addition the SPOT allows the athlete to send a “Help“, “911“, “OK” and a “Custom” message.
+In addition the SPOT allows you to send a “Help“, “911“, “OK” and a “Custom” message.
 The main reason we have SPOTs is for their 911 function.
 And thankfully, so far it has only been used a couple of times.
 The 911 button to us means there is an absolutely life threatening situation.
 This also means if there is no life threatening situation, IT CAN’T BE PUSHED!
-Please keep in mind that the cost for a 911 rescue operation can be enormous and it has to be paid by the athlete or his/her insurance.
+Please keep in mind that the cost for a 911 rescue operation can be enormous and it has to be paid by you or your insurance.
 Obviously, if life is at risk it just has to be done.
 But if you are lost, tired, exhausted or have any other problem that a good rest and common sense can solve, do not push that button.

 If a good rest is of no help, there is a button on the SPOT that is called exactly that: „Help“.
 It is a signal to the race organisation that you do have a problem and want to end your race then and there.
 But otherwise you are fine and will wait for us to come.

-If the “OK” button is pushed, it means exactly that.
-An athlete shows us that he is fine and having a good time.
-There is no limit to how often a participant can push this botton.
+If the “OK” button is pushed, it means exactly that, too.
+You show us that you are fine and are having a good time.
+There is no limit to how often you can push this botton.

 Last but not least, the “Custom” message.
-It has to be pushed if an athlete has a longer rest between checkpoints.
-It shows us that he/she is not moving but there is nothing wrong
+It MUST BE PUSHED if you have a longer rest between checkpoints.
+It shows us that you are not moving but there is nothing wrong.

 Another con is that it’s technology and it does not always work.
 Usually this is due to not operating the SPOT correctly.
 But it also may be technical failure.
 Often it’s the wrong batteries.
 It means we don’t get a signal and people back home start to worry.
 In most cases race headquarter knows what’s going on, e.g. because we got in-/out times of a checkpoint or just recently had contact with the athlete.